verdaux/BookNotes/Phrases/Impressors 11.md

 - [ ] I'm never wrong.
 I'm either correct or lying.
 - [ ] I'm not necessarily scared of you.
 I'm scared of what can happen to one of us.
 - [ ] What's been the best part of your week so far?
+- [ ] Don't hate me ...  it turns me on.